The Technology Gap in Teacher Recruitment

 As you’ve probably already realized, there’s a disconnect between the channels schools are using to recruit and the ways millennial teachers are researching prospective districts.

 In addition to our survey of millennial teachers, we examined the online presence of a statistically significant sample of 800 U.S. schools in 2018.
-Only 8% of the districts sampled had dedicated space on their websites—beyond job postings alone—for recruitment.
+Only 8% of the districts sampled had dedicated space on their websites—beyond job postings alone—for teacher recruitment.
 These districts had at least one or two compelling pieces of content on the subject, like a page describing the district’s location, a teacher testimonial, or a video showcasing the district.

 Nearly 82% of districts provided job postings alone, without any reasoning as to why teachers should apply.
 Most only posted job opportunities, sometimes without a description of the work at all.
 About 5% didn’t even have job postings—only an interest form for candidates to fill out or an administrator’s contact information.
 The remaining 5% had no careers information whatsoever.

 Data on districts’ social media presence tells a similar story.
 In the private sector, LinkedIn and Instagram are popular recruiting tools.
-LinkedIn is essentially built for recruitment, and Instagram gives recruits a window into a company’s culture.
+LinkedIn is essentially built for recruiting teachers, and Instagram gives recruits a window into a company’s culture.
 Recruiters post photos of staff meetings and team-building initiatives on Instagram to give recruits insight into an employee’s day-to-day experiences.

 For the teaching community, Instagram is especially critical: teachers have formed a community on the app, noted NPR.
 They share curriculum ideas, photos of student work, and the occasional teacherly outfit.
 A few teachers’ accounts have even gone viral.
 Buzzfeed recently shared the story of a teacher making quadruple her salary through the app.
 Most districts, however, aren’t taking the opportunity to tap into this community.
 Around 9% of districts have a presence on Instagram, and a meager 2% are on LinkedIn.